 We look at three aspects of a P2P system: P2P network topology, query distribution and replication.
 By network topology, we mean the graph formed by the P2P overlay network; each P2P member has a certain number of "neighbors" and the set of neighbor connections forms the P2P overlay network.
 In this paper when we refer to the "network" we are referring to the P2P network, not the underlying Internet.
 For simplicity, we assume that the P2P network graph does not change during the simulation of our algorithms.
-By query distribution, we mean the distribution of frequency of queries for individual files.
+By query distribution, we mean the distribution of query frequencies for individual files.
 Again, we assume that this distribution is fixed during our simulations.
-By replication, we mean the number of nodes that have a particular file.
-During our study of search algorithms we assume static replication distributions but in our later simulations we allow the replication percentages to change as searches are performed.
+By replication, we mean the number of nodes that have a particular file.1